 Examples of invasive infections include:

 - pneumonia – an infection of the lungs that causes persistent coughing, breathing difficulties and chest pain

-- sepsis - an infection of the blood that causes a high temperature, rapid heartbeat and rapid breathing
+- sepsis – an infection of the blood that causes a fever, rapid heartbeat and rapid breathing

 - meningitis – an infection of the protective outer layer of the brain that causes a severe headache, vomiting, stiff neck, sensitivity to light and a distinctive blotchy red rash